vsvsharma/interview_ques/README.md

 - Program to find armstrong number
 - Program to delete vowels.
 - Program to count special characters.
+- Program to calculate the sum of integers present in a given string.
+- Program to find all the non repeating characters in a string.

 # SQL Query Problems
 <img width="200px" src="./sql.png" alt="Python"  align="right" />